sanleandrocs/sanleandrocs.github.io/lessons/lesson-02.md

 ### Task 0
 ```
+1. Place your code for creating your robot inside a function.
-Encapsulate your robot into a function, and call your function in draw!
+2. Call your function in your draw() function.
 ```

 ---